-March 2017 marks ten years since the opening for signature of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and its optional protocol.
+March 2018 marks eleven years since the opening for signature of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and its optional protocol.
 However, despite the fact that it has been ratified by the EU and almost all Member States, its implementation is still lacking in many areas.

-On the occasion of World Autism Awareness Day 2017 (April 2), Autism-Europe is calling for policy-makers across the EU to take a strong commitment to removing the many barriers still preventing people on the autism spectrum from enjoying their human rights.
+On the occasion of World Autism Awareness Day (April 2), Autism-Europe is calling for policy-makers across the EU to take a strong commitment to removing the many barriers still preventing people on the autism spectrum from enjoying their human rights.

-This year's campaign focuses particularly on accessibility, carrying the title "Break Barriers Together for Autism- Let's Build an Accessible Society".
+Our 2017-2018 campaign focuses particularly on accessibility, carrying the title "Break Barriers Together for Autism- Let's Build an Accessible Society".